Haivision/srt/docs/apps/srt-live-transmit.md

 - SRT - use SRT for reading or writing, in listener, caller or rendezvous mode, with possibly additional parameters
 - UDP - read or write the given UDP address (also multicast)
+- RTP - read RTP from the given address (also multicast)
 - Local file - read or store the stream into the file
 - Process's pipeline - use the process's `stdin` and `stdout` standard streams